-CHANCE (Connecting Humans And Nature through Conservation Experiences) is an environmental education, professional development and outreach program, whose overarching goal is to teach conservation biology (the science and practice of conserving Earth's biological diversity) and global sustainability (the pursuit of societal, environmental, and economic balance) at the front line.
+CHANCE (Connecting Humans And Nature through Conservation Experiences) is an engaged scholarship program that teaches conservation biology (the science and practice of conserving Earth's biological diversity) and global sustainability (the pursuit of societal, environmental, and economic balance) at the front line.
 To do this, CHANCE creates unique learning environments which immerse its participants, students and science teachers, in nature.
-Participants work directly in the field with scientists to EXPLORE species biodiversity, RESEARCH ecology, and CONSERVE the biological structure of select and threatened ecosystems around the world.
-The ultimate goal: To prepare global-minded citizens who can analyze, create, and implement solutions to maintain biological diversity, and as such, face the challenges of our time such as energy, air, food, water quality, and climate change.
+Participants work directly in the field with scientists and conservationists to EXPLORE species biodiversity, RESEARCH ecology, and CONSERVE the biological structure of select and threatened ecosystems around the world.

-CHANCE was founded in 2004 as a partnership with The Pennsylvania Department of Education (PDE), and today nearly forty partners world-wide which include several key partners such as: Burkert Fluid Control Systems, The DOW Chemical Company, Jiangnan University (Wuxi, China), Nanjing University (Nanjing, China), the Smithsonian Tropical Research Institute (STRI; Panama City, Panama), National Association of Biology Teachers (NABT), Organization for Tropical Studies at La Selva (OTS; Costa Rica), WIDECAST – The Wider Caribbean Conservation Network, and Science/AAAS (for a complete list see CHANCE Partners).
+CHANCE was founded in 2004 as a partnership with The Pennsylvania Department of Education (PDE), and today nearly fifty partners world-wide which include several key partners such as: ATAS International, Inc., Burkert Fluid Control Systems, Jiangnan University (Wuxi, China), Nanjing University (Nanjing, China), the Smithsonian Tropical Research Institute (STRI; Panama City, Panama), National Association of Biology Teachers (NABT), Organization for Tropical Studies at La Selva (OTS; Costa Rica), WIDECAST – The Wider Caribbean Conservation Network, Science/AAAS, and the World Wildlife Fund (for a complete list see CHANCE Partners).
 As such, CHANCE has evolved and grown exponentially.

-CHANCE and its partners have collectively broken-out of the traditional boundaries of didactic education and effectively work together to create physical and virtual learning environments that allow students and science teachers to travel the world in order "to do" actual research on global environmental realities and to participate in activities that unmask the life-sustaining relationships between the human and nonhuman worlds.
-These educational environments include international field courses and online “research modules,” each of which draws attention to some of the most troubling environmental issues that confront humanity today.
+CHANCE and its partners have collectively broken-out of the traditional boundaries of didactic education and effectively work together to create informal learning environments that allow students and science teachers to travel the world in order to perform actual research on global environmental realities and to participate in conservation activities that unmask the life-sustaining relationships between the human and nonhuman worlds.
+These educational environments include international field courses and online research modules, each of which draws attention to some of the most troubling environmental issues that confront humanity today.

 A scientifically literate global society fueled by a heterogeneous population of environmentally educated individuals who work towards environmentally sustainable life-styles and answers, and who can rethink the word human, in more than human terms, is being realized through CHANCE.